An Attentive Survey of Attention Models: Abstract

 \section{Abstract}

 Attention Model has now become an important concept in neural networks that has been researched within diverse application domains.
 This survey provides a structured and comprehensive overview of the developments in modeling attention.
 In particular, we propose a taxonomy which groups existing techniques into coherent categories.
-We review the different neural architectures in which attention has been incorporated, and also show how attention improves interpretability of neural models.
-Finally, we discuss some applications in which modeling attention has a significant impact.
+We review salient neural architectures in which attention has been incorporated, and discuss applications in which modeling attention has shown a significant impact.
+We also describe how attention has been used to improve the interpretability of neural networks.
+Finally, we discuss some future research directions in attention.
 We hope this survey will provide a succinct introduction to attention models and guide practitioners while developing approaches for their applications.